acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/passwords.md

 <api name="search">
 @function

-Module exports `search` function that may be used to locate a credential stored in the application's built-in login management system.
+This function is used to locate a credential stored in the host application's built-in login management system.

-@param options {object}
-An object containing fields associated with a credential being searched.
-It may contain any combination of the following fields: `username`, `password`, `realm`, `url`, `usernameField`, `passwordField`.
-All those fields are described in details under the `store` section.
-Given fields will be used as search terms to narrow down search results.

-Options need to contain `onComplete` callback property which will be called with an array of matched credentials.

-## Searching for add-on associated credential ##
+** Searching for credentials associated with an add-on **

     require("passwords").search({
       realm: "{{add-on}} Login",
       onComplete: function onComplete(credentials) {
-        // credentials is an array of all credentials with a given `realm`. credentials.forEach(function(credential) {
+        // credentials is an array of all credentials
+        // with a given `realm`.
+        credentials.forEach(function(credential) {
           // Your logic goes here.
         });
       }
     });

-## Searching a credentials for a given user name ##
+** Searching for credentials associated with a given user name **

     require("passwords").search({
       username: "jack",
       onComplete: function onComplete(credentials) {
-        // credentials is an array of all credentials with a given `username`. credentials.forEach(function(credential) {
+        // credentials is an array of all credentials
+        // with a given `username`.
+        credentials.forEach(function(credential) {
           // Your logic goes here.
         });
       }
     });

-## Searching web page associated credentials ##
+** Searching for credentials associated with a given web page **

     require("passwords").search({
       url: "http://www.example.com",
       onComplete: function onComplete(credentials) {
-        // credentials is an array of all credentials associated with given url. credentials.forEach(function(credential) {
+        // credentials is an array of all credentials
+        // associated with the supplied url.
+        credentials.forEach(function(credential) {
           // Your logic goes here.
         });
       }
     });

-## Combining search temps together ##
+** Combining search terms together **

     require("passwords").search({
       url: "http://www.example.com",
       username: "jack",
       realm: "Login",
       onComplete: function onComplete(credentials) {
-        // credentials is an array of all credentials associated with given url
+        // credentials is an array of all credentials
-        // and given realm for useres with given username. credentials.forEach(function(credential) {
+        // associated with given url, realm, and user name credentials.forEach(function(credential) {
           // Your logic goes here.
         });
       }
     });

+@param options {object}
+An object containing fields associated with a credential being searched.
+It may contain any combination of the following fields:

+* `username`
+* `password`,
+* `realm`
+* `url`
+* `usernameField`
+* `passwordField`

+All these fields are described in detail under the `store` section.
+Any supplied fields are used as search terms to narrow down the search results.

+This parameter must contain an `onComplete` callback property which will be called with an array of matched credentials.

 </api>

 <api name="store">
 @function

-Module exports `store` method allowing users to store credentials in the application built-in login manager.
-Function takes an `options` object as an argument containing fields necessary to create a login credential.
-Properties of an `options` depend on type of authentication, but regardless of that, there are two optional callback `onComplete` and `onError` properties that may be passed to observe success or failure of performed operation.

-@param options {object}
-An object containing fields associated to a credential being created and stored.
-Some fields are necessary for one type of authentication and not for second.
-Please see examples to find more details.

-@prop username {string}
-The user name for the login.

-@prop password {string}
-The password for the login.

-@prop [url] {string}
-The `url` to which the login applies, formatted as a URL (for example, "http://www.site.com").
-A port number (":123") may be appended.

-_Please note: `http`, `https` and `ftp` URLs should not include path from the full URL, it will be stripped out if included._

-@prop [formSubmitURL] {string}
-The URL a form-based login was submitted to.
-For logins obtained from HTML forms, this field is the `action` attribute from the form element, with the with the path removedwith the path removed (for example, "http://www.site.com").
-Forms with no `action` attribute default to submitting to their origin URL, so that should be stored here. (`formSubmitURL` should not include path from the full URL, it will be stripped out if included).

-@prop [realm] {string}
-The HTTP Realm for which the login was requested.
-When an HTTP server sends a 401 result, the WWW-Authenticate header includes a realm to identify the "protection space."
-See [RFC 2617](http://tools.ietf.org/html/rfc2617).
-If the result did not include a realm, then option must be omitted.
-For logins obtained from HTML forms, this field must be omitted.
-For add-on associated credentials this field briefly denotes the credentials purpose (It is displayed as a description in the application's built-in login management UI).
+This function is used to store credentials in the host application's built-in login manager.

-@prop [usernameField] {string}
-The `name` attribute for the user name input in a form.
-Non-form logins must omit this field.

-@prop [passwordField] {string}
-The `name` attribute for the password input in a form.
-Non-form logins must omit this field.

-@prop  [onComplete] {function}
-The callback function that is called once credential is stored.

-@prop [onError] {function}
-The callback function that is called if storing a credential failed.
-Function is passed an `error` containing a reason of a failure.

-## Storing an add-on associated credential ##
+It takes an `options` object as an
+argument: this contains the containing fields needed to create a login credential.

+** Storing a credential associated with an add-on**

-Add-ons also may store credentials that are not associated with any web sites.
+Add-ons may store credentials that are not associated with any web sites.
-In such case `realm` string briefly denotes the login's purpose.
+In this case the `realm` string briefly denotes the login's purpose.

     require("passwords").store({
       realm: "User Registration",